-- Check your local court rules and see if the statute of limitations have expired and if so, see if you should file a Motion To Dismiss because the action is time barred.
+- Check your local court rules and see if the statute of limitations has expired and if so, see if you should file a motion to dismiss because the action is time barred.

-- Check your local court rules and see if a contract “written instrument” was supposed to be attached with the Complaint.
-If so, see if you can file a Motion to Dismiss for failure to comply with ________ (your local court rules).
+- Check your local court rules and see if a contract, or ‘written instrument’, was supposed to be attached with the complaint.
+If so, see if you can file a motion to dismiss for failure to comply with ________ (your local court rules).

-Remember that some courts allow a Motion to Dismiss in lieu of answer and some do not.
+Remember that some courts allow a motion to dismiss in lieu of answer and some do not.
 Therefore, you always need to check your local court rules.
-They may require you to answer, regardless or they may not even allow motions in lieu of answers.
+They may require you to still file an answer, or they may not even allow motions in lieu of answers.
 Remember to check and then double check!
 I got my case dismissed by using this package.